Towards Holistic Modeling for Video Frame Interpolation with Auto-regressive Diffusion Transformers: Related work

 \subsection{Video frame interpolation}

-Video frame interpolation (VFI) methods fall into two major categories: optical-flow-based and diffusion-based approaches.
-Flow-based methods~\cite{huang2022rife,li2023amt,zhang2023emavfi,seo2025bim} estimate intermediate motion and warp input frames forward or backward. recent variants such as SGM-VFI~\cite{sgmvfi} and VFIMamba~\cite{vfimamba} enhance robustness through sparse global matching or global receptive fields.
+Video frame interpolation (VFI) methods fall into two major categories: optical-flow-based (and kernel-based) and diffusion-based approaches.
+Flow-based methods~\cite{huang2022rife,li2023amt,zhang2023emavfi,seo2025bim} estimate intermediate motion and warp input frames forward or backward, while kernel-based methods predict adaptive local kernels to aggregate pixels from input frames for interpolation~\cite{niklaus2017video,niklaus2018context,lee2020adacof}.
+Recent flow-based variants such as SGM-VFI~\cite{sgmvfi} and VFIMamba~\cite{vfimamba} enhance robustness through sparse global matching or global receptive fields.
 These approaches work well for simple and approximately linear motions, but their performance degrades significantly in complex scenarios with non-linear dynamics, occlusions, or large displacements.
-Diffusion-based VFI has recently emerged, including latent-diffusion-based LDMVFI~\cite{danier2024ldmvfi} and EDEN~\cite{zhang2025eden}, Brownian-bridge diffusion in LBBDM~\cite{lbbdm}, motion-conditioned diffusion in MADIFF~\cite{madiff}, and cascaded diffusion models in VIDIM~\cite{vidim}.
-Recent diffusion-based methods interpolate frames pairwise, which eases computation but often causes temporal inconsistency across long sequences, whereas using longer clips improves coherence but incurs prohibitive memory and computational costs.
+Diffusion-based VFI has recently emerged, including latent-diffusion-based LDMVFI~\cite{danier2024ldmvfi} and EDEN~\cite{zhang2025eden}, Brownian-bridge diffusion in LBBDM~\cite{lbbdm}, motion-conditioned diffusion in MADIFF~\cite{madiff}, and cascaded diffusion models in VIDIM~\cite{jain2024video}.
+Recent diffusion-based methods interpolate frames pairwise, which eases computation but often causes temporal inconsistency under challenging large motion scenarios.
 These limitations make existing VFI solutions difficult to apply in real-world settings.